Skip to main content

 5. Debug answers

-You can debug your queries by going to the Debug Answers screen.
+You may now want to debug the answers by visiting the Debug Answers screen.
 Here you'll see each of your most recent queries, along with the snippets that were used to answer the questions.

 Once you've finished playing with your bot go to the Settings page and under "Danger Zone" click "Delete this bot".